-Please consult the “U.S. Junior Championships Points Table” for the available points at the U.S. Junior Open Championships.
+Please refer to the Accredited Junior Tournament Ranking Points Table for the available points at the U.S. Junior Open Championships.

-6. Participation in Multiple U.S. Junior Championships
+7. Participation in Multiple U.S. Junior Championships

 Boys’ and Girls’ Under 11 Division Only: Players may participate in multiple U.S. Junior Championships in the Under 11 Division if they are qualified based on their ranking.
 In the event that a player chooses to play in multiple U.S. Championships in the Under 11 Division, that player will only receive points for the highest level tournament in which they compete.
 For example, a player competing in both the U.S. Junior Championships (Closed) and the U.S. Junior Silver Championships will only receive points in the U.S. Junior Championships (Closed).

-7. Regional Junior Championships (Closed)
+8. Regional Junior Championships (Closed)

 Players must have primary residency in the region of the Regional Junior Championships (Closed) tournament in which they are participating.
 A primary residence is defined by where a player resides for the majority of a year.
 For example: if a player lives in PA, and he/she attends boarding school in MA, he/she may only participate in the New England Junior Championships (Closed).